olympiahardy/COSMIC_Malawi_Covid_Atlas/README.md

 # Code Layout
   * Analysis
       * scRNA - Scripts containing all pre-processing steps to generate single cell RNA sequencing objects for each tissue
-      * IMC - Scripts containing all pre-processing steps to generate the imaging mass cytometry object for the lung
   * Figures
       * Scripts containing all steps to regenerate figures from the study